nop33/si/src/content/project/public-policy-making-longterm-future/index.md

       To promote empirical and hypothesis-driven
       policy process studies, we initiate research collaborations that build bridges between two distant fields: computational modeling and policy process studies.
-  - title: Network dynamics
-    content: >-
-      Forthcoming in the journal _Complexity_: [**A Computational Turn in Policy Process Studies: Co-evolving Network Dynamics of Policy Change**](https://drive.google.com/file/d/1rzxTj_ZGI27sRALHviiZblfE89Z6naJH/view)

-      Building on a critical review of the application of complexity theory to policy process studies, we present and implement a baseline model of policy processes using the logic of co-evolving networks.
-Our model suggests that an actors’ influence depends on their environment and on exogenous events facilitating dialogue and consensus-building.
-Our results validate previous opinion dynamics models and generate novel patterns.
-Our discussion provides ground for further research and outlines the path for the field to achieve a computational turn.
   - title: Institutional fit
     content: >-
       White paper: **[Policymaking for the Long-term Future: Improving Institutional Fit](https://drive.google.com/file/d/1Fl11Q_hiRIT8F9PC7FieTEr0wiiyJaxi/view).**